ananyagrwl/PDF-Ginie/server/README.md

 ## Architectural Overview ##

 ### 1. Core Components ###
+#### Frontend WebSocket Integration ####
+The frontend will establish a WebSocket connection with the backend to enable real-time question-answering functionality.
+Users will send the pdf_id and their questions through this connection and receive responses dynamically without reloading the page.

+#### Backend ####
-- **FastAPI**: For building RESTful and WebSocket APIs.
+- **FastAPI**: Handles REST API and WebSocket endpoints for uploading PDFs and real-time Q&A.
-- **LangChain**: For NLP capabilities, using FAISS as a vector store.
+- **LangChain and FAISS**: Powers NLP-based question answering and efficient text retrieval.
+- **PyPDF** :  To extract text content from uploaded PDF files.
-- **SQLite**: To store document metadata and text content.
+- **SQLite Database**: To store document metadata and text content.
 - **Local File Storage** : To save uploaded PDFs.
+- **Rate Limiting**: Prevents abuse by limiting client requests.
+- **Pytest**: Ensures backend reliability with automated test cases

 ### 2. Data Flow ###
 1. **PDF Upload**:
 - Users upload PDFs via the POST /upload/ endpoint.
+- Extracts text content using PyPDF2.
-- Text is extracted and stored in the SQLite database.
+- Stores the text and metadata (pdf_id, filename, upload date) in the SQLite database.
+- Returns a unique pdf_id to the user.
 2. **Real-Time Q&A**:
-- Users connect via WebSocket and provide a pdf_id and a question.
+- Users connect to the WebSocket endpoint /ws/qa/ with a pdf_id and a question.
+- Backend retrieves the stored text content for the given pdf_id from the SQLite database.
-- Extracted text is split into chunks, indexed with FAISS, and used for NLP-based question answering.
+- Text is split into chunks using LangChain's RecursiveCharacterTextSplitter.
+- FAISS indexes these chunks for efficient search and retrieval.
+***LangChain LLM***:
+- Generates an answer by combining retrieved text chunks with the question.
+- A prompt template ensures that the response is concise and context-aware.
+- Backend sends the generated answer to the user in real time.
+3. **Testing and Quality Assurance**:
+***Pytest***
+- Automated test cases verify backend functionality, including file uploads, database queries, rate limiting, and WebSocket communication.
+***Test Suite***:
+- Includes functional tests for endpoints (/upload/, /health, /get_all_pdfs/) and integration tests for WebSocket Q&A.

 <!-- ### 3.
 Folder Structure ###